lucarv/connfac-lab/LAB 1/README.md

 ## Invoke a direct method

 1. Verify the invocation of a direct method.
 Select your device in the portal.
-Verify that the device resets and the temperature starts from 25C again.
+Verify that the device resets and the temperature starts from 20,xxx C again.

 ![](images/InvokeReset.png)